SMOLKEYS/bundles/README.md

 # Bundles

-Changes the names of text to something else cursed.
+Changes the text to something else cursed.
 As of **v7 Pre-release 2**, more *UI text* has been changed.
 Watch out for more updates!

 You can contribute by making your own changes in the bundle.properties file to help with the updating, but keep in mind: